eslamwael/Incorta-DevOps-Task/README.md

 ## Requirement 2.1:
 **Deploy and schedule the "util.py" python script to run every 15 minutes using Ansible configuration management tool**

 ### Approach: Create a project specific [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html "Python Virtual Environment") with only the required python packages.
-The script is run on the virtual environment, scheduled and deployed using five Ansible playbooks
+The script is run on the virtual environment, scheduled and deployed using five Ansible playbooks.

 **Exact steps:**